 Ruby quit and threatened to sue L.J Associates.
 Now, faced with a possible lawsuit, Rajiv investigated the case and found Ruby’s allegations were true.
 He fired Jivesh.
 But, that did not close the case.
 Ruby filed a case against Rajiv and L.J Associates and its board of directors for allowing mental harassment in the workplace and failing to take any action.
-Here, Ruby argued she had been wrongly terminated.

 Here, Ruby alleged that she complained to Rajiv about the harassment, but still he did not pay attention, and as a result, she had to quit.

-Here, the case reached the court, where the decision was given in favour of Ruby.
+The case reached the court, where the decision was given in favour of Ruby.
 The court found that Rajiv did not act timely on the application of Ruby and due to which she not only suffered mental trauma but also had to quit the job.

 - The insurer paid compensation to Ruby